andreaordonselli/qgis2o.gis/README.md

 Made with OpenLayers, it replicates as many aspects of the project as it can, including layers, styles (categorized, graduated and svg icon) and other.
 No server-side software required.

-Born from the [qgis2web](https://github.com/tomchadwin/qgis2web) repository, it enhances the openlayers export.
+Born from the [qgis2web](https://github.com/tomchadwin/qgis2web) repository, it enhances the OpenLayers export.
 </br>
 </br>
 </br>